ipoom-jeong/resume_ipoom/content/authors/admin/_index.md

 first_name: Ipoom
 email: ""
 ---
-Ipoom Jeong is a Postdoctoral Research Associate at the University of Illinois Urbana-Champaign (UIUC) and a member of the Institute of Electrical and Electronics Engineers (IEEE).
+Ipoom Jeong is an assistant professor in the Department of Systems and Semiconductor Engineering at Yonsei University and a member of the Institute of Electrical and Electronics Engineers (IEEE).
 He earned his Ph.D. degree from the Department of Electrical and Electronic Engineering at Yonsei University in 2020.
-His research expertise encompasses roles such as a Hardware Engineer in the Memory Business division at Samsung Electronics (2020-2021) and a Research Professor at the Department of Electrical and Electronic Engineering at Yonsei University (2021-2022).
+His research expertise encompasses roles such as a Hardware Engineer in the Memory Business division at Samsung Electronics (2020-2021), a Research Professor at the Department of Electrical and Electronic Engineering at Yonsei University (2021-2022), and a Postdoctoral Research Associate at the University of Illinois Urbana-Champaign (2022-2024).